 - We also will go over how you are rewarding yourself for your completed steps and re-acknowledging the problems with the systems

 - This phone session will happen after you have carried through on your commitment.

 - We will go over what happened and how you felt about it.

 - We can also spend time discussing your progress and next steps.

 I have been living on SSDI benefits myself since 2004, and was supported in those efforts by friends and colleagues of my mother’s who worked in state disability services.

-I’ve applied for(and recieved) most of the abovementioned benefits(including both SNAP and LIHEAP), so am speaking from personal experience.
-I happen to have a desire for deeper understanding and a tendency to get curious about how each of these programs fits into the bigger picture.
+I’ve applied for(and received) most of the abovementioned benefits(including both SNAP and LIHEAP), so am speaking from personal experience.
+I happen to have a desire for a deeper understanding and a tendency to get curious about how each of these programs fits into the bigger picture.

 My personal experiences with these programs and their psychological impact led to me doing some research on the topic in graduate school, during which I wrote a paper specifically focusing on how these programs impact the mental and emotional health of the program participants.